dasun4u/Laravel-IDEABIZ-Handler/README.md

 composer require dasun4u/laravel-ideabiz-handler
 ```

-2) Optionally, you can import config file by running this command in your terminal/cmd:
+2) You can import config file and sample token file by running this command in your terminal/cmd:
 ```
 php artisan vendor:publish --provider="Dasun4u\LaravelIDEABIZHandler\RestAPIProvider"
 ```

+3) Then set the configurations in **ideabiz.php** file.

+4) For the first time, token generate using **'grant_type' => 'password'** or manualy.
+Verify that **token.json** file has the valid access token and refresh token

 It has following functions:
 * Generate access token